henry-worrall/File-Manipulation-Testing/README.md

 # File Manipulation Testing
- Defining functions to manipulate files and folders.
+ Defining functions to move and manipulate files and folders with python.